 Owned By: Town of Scituate

 Located at the mouth of the North and South Rivers, this popular summertime beach, a sand spit, is also known as Sandy.
 Low tide provides more real estate on which to park your chair or blanket.
-The Spit is accessible by boat, or on foot via a trail/boardwalk from Third Cliff.
+The Spit is accessible by boat, or on foot via a trail/boardwalk from the Preble Property on Third Cliff.